apostrophecms/docs/docs/reference/template-tags.md

 ### Arguments

-#### `moduleName:componentName`
+#### `module:componentName`

 The primary argument is a combination of the name of a module name and the name of an async component from that module, separated by a colon.
 All async components belong to a specific module, though multiple modules may have components with the same name.

 #### `data` (optional)

 The data argument, following the `with` keyword, is available in the async component template as `data`.
-It can be any data type, however it is a best practice to make it an object with subproperties so using the values are clearer in templates.
+It can be any data type, however it is a best practice to use an object with subproperties.

-## fragment
+## `fragment`

 The `fragment` tag *declares* a template fragment that will be inserted elsewhere with [`render`](#render) or [`rendercall`](#rendercall).
 See the [template fragments guide](/guide/fragments.md) for more on using this feature.